Friday common lunches with an extra space for you

 Linda Benson, Bookkeeper at Prevention Institute, handles the financial aspects of Prevention Institute's work, including grant budget reporting, accounts payable, accounts receivable, and organizational compliance.
 Linda feels privileged to have witnessed the impact the Institute has made in the public health sector.
 Prior to joining Prevention Institute shortly after its inception in 1997, Linda spent over fifteen years in the accounting industry, working with CPAs and focusing primarily in the nonprofit sector.

-Sarah Mittermaier, Program Assistant at Prevention Institute, provides communications support to Prevention Institute's work.
+Sarah Mittermaier, Communications Assistant at Prevention Institute, provides communications support to Prevention Institute and Strategic Alliance.
 Prior to joining Prevention Institute in 2012, she worked as a Communications Assistant at the Wisconsin Department of Health Services, supporting the Communities Putting Prevention to Work, Farm to School, Active Schools and Active Early initiatives.
 She has also assisted in the development of a range of environmental education materials for early childhood and K-12 settings.
-Sarah earned her BA in Journalism and History from the University of Wisconsin-Madison.
+Sarah earned her BA in Journalism and History from the University of Wisconsin.